ksatirli/dynamically-configured-infrastructure/README.md

 # Dynamically Configured Infrastructure

-> Dynamically configured infrastructure with Terraform, Consul and Microsoft Azure
+> Dynamically configured infrastructure with Terraform, Consul, and Microsoft Azure

 ## Table of Contents